The first choice any gambler makes after deciding to play online is choosing a casino site. The second is choosing a deposit method.

-Most withdrawals from licensed gaming sites are processed anywhere from instantly to 2-3 business days depending on the withdrawal method.
-Most casinos offer any or all of the following withdrawal methods:
+Most withdrawals from licensed US gambling sites are processed anywhere from instantly to 2-3 business days depending on the withdrawal method.
+Most online casinos offer any or all of the following withdrawal methods:

 - Transfer to the credit or debit card that was used to deposit